ckopec-dev/Stem-Cheatsheets/Git.md

 ## Recording changes to the repo

+- Staging is like a box full of changes in the repo
+- Git status shows which files are in the box, and which changed files are not in the box

 `$ git status`

 This shows which files are in which state and also what branch you're on.